Maharshi Mehi Paramhans: Life

 While explaining the central message of the above lines he got overwhelmed with such a strong surge of the emotion of renunciation that he stood up and asked the invigilator, "May I go out, Sir?"
-Thinking that he wanted to go to the toilet, the invigilator granted the permission but little did he know that this young lad was not merely going out of the examination hall briefly but had decided to bid adieu to the very household life for good.
-In fact, Mehi had made already three unsuccessful attempts to flee home, but this time his determination was rock solid and he was never to look back again.
+Thinking that he wanted to go to toilet, the invigilator granted permission but little did he know that this young lad was not merely going out of the examination hall briefly but had decided to bid adieu to the very household life for good.
+In fact, Mehi had made already three unsuccessful attempts to flee home, but this time he was determined and he was never to look back again.